Jason Kander: Judiciary

 Kander was critical of Republican senators who refused to meet with Supreme Court nominee Merrick Garland, citing it as an example of Washington dysfunction.
 He believes senators should meet with all Supreme Court nominees.

 LGBT rights

 Kander supports the 2015 United States Supreme Court ruling in Obergefell v.
 Hodges that deemed the Defense of Marriage Act unconstitutional.
 While a state legislator, he co-sponsored the Missouri Non-discrimination Act (MONA); the bill never became law.
-Regardless, as secretary of state, he implemented a non-discrimination policy for the office's hiring practices that would have conformed to MONA had it become law.
+As secretary of state, he implemented a non-discrimination policy for the office's hiring practices that would have conformed to MONA had it become law.
 He supports passing the federal Equality Act into law.

 National security

-On immigration policy, Kander is supportive of the bipartisan immigration bill of 2013 that passed the Senate but was never considered by the House.
-He is opposed to closing the detention camp at Guantanamo Bay but also voted against a measure to prevent Missouri from housing, transporting, or providing medical care to any prisoners suspected of terrorism.
+On immigration policy, Kander was supportive of the bipartisan immigration bill of 2013 that passed the Senate but was never considered by the House.
+He was opposed to closing the detention camp at Guantanamo Bay but also voted against a measure to prevent Missouri from housing, transporting, or providing medical care to any prisoners suspected of terrorism.